AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 ---
 title: How to use CAPTCHA in Adaptive Forms?
-description: Learn to configure AEM CAPTCHA or Google reCAPTCHA service for an Adaptive Form.
+description: Learn to configure or Google reCAPTCHA service for an Adaptive Form.
 uuid: 0e11e98a-12ac-484c-b77f-88ebdf0f40e5
 contentOwner: vishgupt
 products: SG_EXPERIENCEMANAGER/6.5/FORMS